ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 7. (Single-zone VMware instance only) Specify the settings for the primary cluster.
    1. Specify the cluster name.
    2. Select the primary cluster capacity.
-For the **Customize a consolidated cluster** capacity, select the CPU model and RAM size.
+For the **Customizable consolidated cluster** capacity, select the CPU model and RAM size.
    3. Select the number of bare metal servers.
    4. Under **vSAN configuration**, select the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, and the vSAN licensing option.
    5. Review the estimated resources available per cluster.